X-LANCE/SLAM-LLM/README.md

 5. [Acknowledge](#acknowledge)

 # News
 - [Update May.
+21, 2024] Recipes for [Spatial Audio Understanding](examples/seld_spatialsoundqa/README.md) has been supported.
+- [Update May.
 20, 2024] Recipes for [music caption (MC)](examples/mc_musiccaps/README.md) has been supported.
 - [Update May.
 8, 2024] Recipes for [visual speech recognition (VSR)](examples/vsr_LRS3/README.md) has been supported.
 - [Update May.
 4, 2024] Recipes for [zero-shot text-to-speech (TTS)](examples/vallex/README.md) has been supported.